-0 6 Swarnjayanti Gram Swarozgar Yojana SGSY is a holistic programme covering all aspects of self employment, i.e. organisation of the rural poor into Self Help Groups, training and capacity building, planning of activity clusters, credit, technology, infrastructure and marketing.
-7 Deptt.
-Of Land Integrated Resources, M/o RD Watershed Development Programme Harnessing, conserving and developing degraded natural resources such as soil, vegetative cover and water.
-8 Ministry of Micro, Small and Medium Enterprises Prime Ministers Employment Generation Programme To generate employment opportunities in rural as well as urban areas of the country through setting up of new self-employment ventures/ projects/micro enterprises 9.
-Ministry of PRI Backward Regions Grant Fund To redress the regional imbalance in development by providing financial resources for supplementing and converging existing developmental inflows into 250 identified districts.
-10 Deptt. of Telecommunications Telephone connectivity To every village - by November, 2007 (since extended to December, 2008) 11 Ministry of Health & Family Welfare Janani Suraksha Yojana To reduce overall maternal mortality ratio and infant mortality rate, and to increase institutional deliveries in BPL families.
-12 Ministry of Labour & Empt.
-Skill Development Initiative One million persons to be trained or their existing skills tested and certified under Modular Employable Skills framework, in five years.
-13 Craftsmen Training Scheme Supply of semi skilled Workers through a network of more than 6,900 Industrial Training Institutes/Centres (ITIs/ ITCs) 14 Apprenticeship Training Schemes Training of apprentices in the Public and Private sector establishments, covered under the Apprentices Act, 1961.
-15 Ministry of New and Renewable Energy Manure Management Programme Setting up of family type biogas plants 16 Solar Energy Programme Harnessing of solar energy through solar photovoltaic and solar thermal 17 Banks (i) Priority Sector Lending (ii) Differential Rate of Interest Scheme Flow of adequate credit and support services for income generating activities to individual beneficiaries and SHGs under SGSY and other self-employment programmes of Govt.
+(ii)Swarniayanti SGSY is a holistic programme covering all Darett Of 1 (ii)Swarnjayanti Gram Swarozgar Yojana aspects of self employment, i.e. organisation of the rural poor into Self Help Groups, training and capacity building, planning of activity clusters, credit, technology, infrastructure and marketing.
+4 Deptt.
+Of Land Resources, M/o RD Integrated Watershed Development Programme Harnessing, conserving and developing degraded natural resources such as soil, vegetative cover and water.
+5 Ministry of Micro, Small and Medium Enterprises Prime Ministers Employment Generation Programme To generate employment opportunities in rural as well as urban areas of the country through setting up of new self-employment ventures/ projects/micro enterprises 6 Ministry of PRI Backward Regions Grant Fund To redress the regional imbalance in development by providing financial resources for supplementing and converging existing developmental inflows into 250 identified districts.
+7 Deptt. of Telecommunications Telephone connectivity To every village - by November, 2007 (since extended to December, 2008) 8 Ministry of Health & Family Welfare Janani Suraksha Yojana To reduce overall maternal mortality ratio and infant mortality rate, and to increase institutional deliveries in BPL families.
+9 Ministry of Labour & Employment (i)Skill Development Initiative One million persons to be trained or their existing skills tested and certified under Modular Employable Skills framework, in five years. (ii)Craftsmen Training Scheme Supply of semi skilled Workers through a network of more than 6,900 Industrial Training Institutes/Centres (ITIs/ ITCs) (iii)Apprenticeship Training Schemes Training of apprentices in the Public and Private sector establishments, covered under the Apprentices Act, 1961.
+10 Ministry of New and Renewable Energy (i)National Biogas and Manure Management Programme Setting up of family type biogas plants (ii)Solar Energy Programme Harnessing of solar energy through solar photovoltaic and solar thermal 11 Banks (i) Priority Sector Lending (ii) Differential Rate of Interest Scheme Flow of adequate credit and support services for income generating activities to individual beneficiaries and SHGs under SGSY and other self-employment programmes of Govt.
 Not less than 40% of the total advances under DRI scheme are to go to SCs/STs, and at least 2/3 rd of DRI advances are to be granted through rural and semi-urban branches.